 10 Things You Didn’t Know About David Crosby

-Legendary singer/songwriter David Crosbyhas been sharing his songs via a varied configuration of bands for decades now.
-Of course he's most famous for his work with Crosby, Stills & Nash (and sometimes Young).
-As part of that legendary collective, Crosby helped define an era while demonstrating how to compose memorable, timeless music.
+David Crosby has been sharing his songs via a varied configuration of bands for decades now.
+Of course, he’s most famous for his work with Crosby Stills and Nash (with occasional contributions from Neil Young, as well).
+Crosby helped define an era as part of that iconic collective, while consistently demonstrating how to compose memorable, timeless music.

 He Was a Byrd, Man

-Although he's best known for his work in Crosby, Stills and Nash (etc.), David Crosby was previously also a founding member of The Byrds, along with Roger McGuinn.
-Crosby has recently been looking back to his Byrds days fondly, performing a cover of their famous song 'Eight Miles High' during his shows.
+Although he’s best known for his work in Crosby, Stills and Nash (etc.), David Crosby was previously also a founding member of the Byrds along with Roger McGuinn.
+Fans are regularly reminded of these early triumphs when Crosby performs a cover of their famous song “Eight Miles High” during his shows.

 His Father Helped Make ‘High Noon’

-Crosby's father, Floyd Crosby, had his own name in lights long before his son ever dreamed of being famous.
-He was an award-winning cinematographer for over 100 movies, including the 1952 Western classic 'High Noon.'
+David’s father Floyd Crosby had his own name in lights long before his son ever dreamed of being famous.
+He was an award-winning cinematographer for more than 100 movies, including the 1952 Western classic ‘High Noon.’

 Crosby’s Songwriting Tips 101: Write It Down!

-Crosby reports that one of the best songwriting tips he ever got came from Joni Mitchell, who complimented his songwriting and ordered him to “write your sh-t down!”
-Crosby, who primarily writes on guitar, says he learned “if you get even two words in a row that mean something, that make you feel something, you should write them down.”
+Crosby reports that one of the best tips he ever got came from “Woodstock” author Joni Mitchell, who complimented his songwriting and ordered him to “write your s— down!”
+Crosby, who primarily composes on guitar, says he learned “if you get even two words in a row that mean something, that make you feel something, you should write them down.”

 Says He’s No McCartney on Bass